AliceWonderMiscreations/SimpleCacheRedis/USAGE.md

 when it is not specified in the `set()` or `setMultiple()` methods.

-By default, the value is `0` which tells Redis to keep the `key => value` pair in cache until the server daemon is restarted or until the memory is needed for something else.
+By default, the value is `0` which tells Redis to keep the `key => value` pair in cache until you specifically replace it or specifically delete it.

 Personally I think that rarely is a good idea.
 Web applications _SHOULD_ either delete the cached entry or update the cached entry when the data is